Durzn/BracketHighlighter/README.md

 ## [2.2.1]
 - Fixed issue where HighlightScopeFromText sometimes wouldn't work correctly

-## [2.2.0]
-- Added support for highlighting of symbols share the same opening or closing symbols
-- Added option to change the font size of highlighted text

-## Planned improvements
+# Planned improvements
 - This extension is feature complete.
 If you think something is missing please refer to the next paragraph.

-## Feature requests and bug reports
+# Feature requests and bug reports
 Please mail them to me at dev@durzn.com or create an open issue at https://github.com/Durzn/BracketHighlighter Thanks to everyone reporting issues and requesting new features.
 The extension wouldn't be anywhere near where it currently is without these.